kevinacahalan/piano_waterfall/README.md

 - install brew `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)`
 - install sdl `brew install sdl2`
 - install fftw3 `brew install fftw`
-- You probably already have a compiler installed, if not a dialog box will pop up for installing clang and some stuff
+- You probably already have a compiler installed, if not, a dialog box will pop up for installing clang and some stuff
 - To compile run `make -k` in the project directory